mariavand/bld-quiz/README.md

 ### 1. Clone the Repository from GitHub

 To get a copy of the project, open your terminal or command prompt and run the following command.
-This will create a local folder named `[Your-Repository-Name]` containing the project files.
+This will create a local folder named `BldQuiz` containing the project files.

 ```bash
 git clone bld-quiz